Berberis swaseyi

 Berberis swaseyi (Texas barberry) is a rare species of barberry endemic to the Edwards Plateau region of Texas.
 It grows in limestone ridges and canyons.
-The species is evergreen, with thick, rigid, 5-9-foliolate leaves.
+The species is evergreen, with thick, rigid, five-to-nine foliolate leaves.
 Berries are dry or juicy, white to red, about 9–16 mm in diam.

 The compound leaves place this species in the group sometimes segregated as the genus Mahonia.